 - You must write an honors thesis (see below for content requirements and deadlines) and defend the thesis before an honors committee.
 Your honors committee consists of your research mentor plus two others from the faculty or research staff, chosen in consultation with your research mentor.
 (3 people total)

 - You should give a short (<10 minute) presentation of your research at an end-of-year colloquium.

 The following deadlines apply to the semester of graduation (either Spring or Fall)

-- First draft of the thesis distributed to honors committee members: five weeks before the last day of classes.
-March 25 for Spring 2020
+- The first draft of the thesis distributed to honors committee members: five weeks before the last day of classes.
+April 1 for Spring 2021.

-- Final copy of the thesis emailed as a pdf to the departmental administrative assistant and the signature pages signed and submitted to your Physics major advisor: one day before the last day to turn in Senior grades.
-May 11 for Spring 2020.
+- The final copy of the thesis emailed as a pdf to the departmental administrative assistant and the signature pages signed and submitted to your Physics major advisor: one day before the last day to turn in Senior grades.
+May 19 for Spring 2021.
 Note, this is a hard absolutely final deadline.
 The department will provide funding for three bound copies: one copy for the research mentor, one copy for the department, and one copy for the student.
 Additional copies can be bound at the student’s expense.

 For the Research Mentor: